sonalikatara/news-app/README.md

    ![With Search Results](ScreenShot.png)

 # Implementation
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
- [Material-ui] (https://material-ui.com/) and CSS are used to create styled React components.
+ [Material-ui](https://material-ui.com/) theme and CSS are used to create styled React components.\
  Jest is used to test the project.

 # Runing the Project